aliftype/qahiri/README.md

 ![Screen shot of the app](images/screenshot.png)

+The slider and the input box next to it control the text size.

 There are two buttons that control the dots, the ![remove dots](app/assets/images/remove-dots.svg) button will remove all the dots, to get a dot-less version of the text resembling early Kufic manuscripts.
 The